navy/memberid/README.md

 jotaro.kujo
 ```

-If you specify undefined from/to value, use base ID instead:
+If you specify undefined from/to value, use the base ID instead:

 ```bash
 % idconv -c sample.json -from github -to google jotarok